joexbayer/C-Compiler/README.md

-# Complete rewrite and extension of c4 (C in four functions) by Robert Swierczek
+# Complete rewrite and extension of c4 (C in four functions) by Robert Swierczek for RetrOS-32

+## Mainly used as a submodule for RetrOS-32
+### Checkout the linux branch for version working on linux.

 ## Info
 An exercise in minimalism.